-During the spring semester, current FDU commuter students who are interested in on-campus housing for the following academic year have the opportunity to select their room and roommate during the General Room Selection.
+During the spring semester, current FDU commuter students interested in on-campus housing for the following academic year can select their roommate during the General Room Selection.

 For All Students Arriving for the Spring Semester

 This section only applies to students who do not reside on campus during the fall semester and are interested in applying for spring semester housing.